blunt/tachy.designs/README.md

 ## What's Tachyons?

 [Tachyons](http://www.tachyons.io) is a css toolkit.
 It's mobile-first 📱, highly-readable 📖 and well documented 📘📙📕.
-It allows you to build pages and components with as little css as possible using modules applied with classes.
+It allows you to build pages and components with as little css as possible using classes.

 ## And Unsplash?
 [Unsplash](https://unsplash.com/) is a giant photography community 📷 filled with *free (do whatever you want)* high-resolution photos 🖼️.
 It is amazing 🙏.